tagohd/mono/Repo organization.md

 >My power is fading fast...
 >Your power is greater than I thought.
 >Maybe you can destroy Sigma.

+[Lun]: "Maybe you can destroy Sigma.".
+Very inspiring!

 Maybe I should create a new note called "[[Works Cited]]" just as a reference.